lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 - $ mkdir ~/.vim/colors

 Copy my [theme git files](https://github.com/lgeurts/BunsenLabs-Setup/tree/master/.vim/colors) to the colors folder.
-Edit the .vimrc file, and add these lines to let vim know that we want syntax highlighting based on file names:
+Edit the .vimrc file, and add this line:

+> * colorscheme Tomorrow-Night # I love this theme

+Some syntax highlighting based on file names would be greatly appreciated:

 > * filetype plugin indent on
 > * syntax on
-> * colorscheme Tomorrow-Night # love this theme

 Now let's download the [Menlo](https://github.com/lgeurts/BunsenLabs-Setup/tree/master/.fonts) fonts and add this line: